toddfoster/sharedprayers/content/daily/compline3.md

 _Officiant_
 > Let us pray.

-_Officiant_
+_The Officiant then says one of the following Collects_

-> Be our light in the darkness, O Lord, and in your great mercy defend us from all perils and dangers of this night; for the love of your only Son, our Savior Jesus Christ.  **Amen.**
+> Look down, O Lord, from your heavenly throne, and illumine this night with your celestial brightness; that by night as by day your people may glorify your holy Name; through Jesus Christ our Lord.  **Amen.**

 > Keep watch, dear Lord, with those who work, or watch, or weep this night, and give your angels charge over those who